CoolThomas/ReliableMuteUnmute-MacOSApp/README.md

 You can mute/unmute all audio inputs with your favorite shortcut.
 Change colors.
 Plus, the **Mic Protector feature** can help you identify if NSA/CIA/FBI wants to wiretap your mic by unmuting it. ;)

-Fun Fact - 95% of the code was written by ChatGPT, only a few times had to debug it's halucinations.
+Fun Fact - 95% of the code was written by ChatGPT, only a few times had to debug its halucinations.

 Works only on Apple M processors.